8 things you never knew about Alan Alda

 If your movie needs a wise elder figure of authority, he is the one to cast, as Spielberg did in Bridge of Spies.

 Yet the actor has always projected an air of wisdom.
 In hindsight, it seems as if he was always playing someone intelligent or mature for his age (if you can overlook the pranks on M*A*S*H) — and that traces all the way back to his toddlerhood.

-To celebrate eight decades of the life and career of television's beloved Hawkeye, here are eight things you might not know about Alan Alda.
+Here are eight things you might not know about Alan Alda.

 1. He smoked a pipe at the age of two.

 Well, at least once.
 Alda's father performed in burlesque theaters, and for a bit of publicity in Toronto his parents posed the toddler with a pipe for the paper The Daily Star.
 "CHILD OF TWO SMOKES PIPE, ONCE BROKE MOTHER'S NOSE," the headline proclaimed.
 "I don't remember my mother telling me I had broken her nose," Alda recalled in his first memoir, Never Have Your Dog Stuffed.
 "My mother was quoted as saying they'd hoped I'd get sick and never smoke again but that I liked it."